 Instructions

-- To decorate the cake, place the biscuit scraps in a food processor and crush until fine crumbs.
-Using your hands, cover the top and sides of the cake with the biscuit crumbs.
+- Sprinkle the top and sides of the cake with the prepared biscuit crumbs.

 Notes